Maxine J. Shear, 102, a long-time resident of Coudersport, passed away at UPMC-Cole, Coudersport, Friday, February 1, 2019.

 In addition to her parents and husband, Maxine was preceded in death by a son, Thomas R. Shear III.

-In keeping with Maxine’s wishes there will be no visitation and a memorial service will be held at a later date at the First Presbyterian Church, Coudersport with burial in Eulalia Cemetery, Coudersport
+A memorial service will be held Saturday, June 8, 2019 at 2:00 pm at the First United Presbyterian Church, 402 North Main Street, Coudersport with burial in Eulalia Cemetery, Coudersport.

 Family suggest memorial contributions in Maxine’s name be made to; the First Presbyterian Church, 402 N. Main St., Coudersport, PA 16915, the Coudersport Public Library, 502 Park Ave., Coudersport, PA 16915, or the Potter County Artisan Center, 227N.
 Main St., Coudersport, PA 16915.